MohamedRebai41/CodeQuest2023/Problem_04/editorial.md

 #  Problem B - Luffy is a Foodie

-Attempting to solve the problem through brute force, by trying all possible empty positions and both directions fails to pass all tests.
+Attempting to solve the problem through brute force, by trying all possible empty positions and both directions will yield a TLE solution.

 To efficiently solve the problem, we employ a linear approach with a complexity of **O(n)**.
 The idea is to iterate through the string from the beginning to the end, keeping track of two values: `ans` and `curr`.